 With a southern drawl and a warm, welcoming smile, the tour guide seemed every bit like a local at first glance.
-We totally assumed that he was born and bred in Kentucky until he dropped the bomb that not only was he from Philadelphia but also that he had once lived just five blocks from the house that we left behind when we answered the call to travel.
+We totally assumed that he was born and bred in Kentucky until he shared the news that not only was he from Philadelphia but also that he had once lived just five blocks from the house that we left behind when we answered the call to travel.

 Located just 660 miles from Philadelphia, Buffalo Trace Distillery in Frankfort feels like another world.
 Instead of the high rises and parking lots that define the Philadelphia landscape, horse farms and distilleries dot the grassy landscape of Frankfort’s rolling green hills.

 Buffalo Trace Distillery Tour